-Access rights mean the right of ingress to and egress from a property that abuts a street or highway.
+Access rights mean the right of ingress to and egress from a property that abuts a street or highway purposes.

-Acquiring agency means a State agency, other entity, or person acquiring real property for title 23 of the United States Code purposes.
+Acquiring agency means a State agency, other entity, or person acquiring real property for title 23 of the United States Code within the horizontal limits of the approved right-of-way or project boundaries.